Dancing with the Stars (Australian TV series)

 Dancing with the Stars is an Australian light entertainment reality show which originally aired on the Seven Network from 2004 to 2015 and on Network 10 from 2019 to 2020.
+It returned to the Seven Network from 2021 onwards.

-When it was on the Seven Network, it was broadcast live from the HSV-7 studios (now Global Television studios) in Melbourne; on Network 10 it aired live from Disney Studios Australia in Sydney and Docklands Studios in Melbourne.
+In its original version on the Seven Network, it was broadcast live from the HSV-7 studios (now Global Television studios) in Melbourne; on Network 10, it aired live from Fox Studios Australia (now Disney Studios Australia) in Sydney and Docklands Studios in Melbourne.

 The show is based on the British BBC Television series Strictly Come Dancing and is part of BBC Worldwide's international Dancing with the Stars franchise.

-The show pairs celebrities with professional ballroom dancers who each week compete against each other in a dance-off to impress a panel of judges and ultimately the viewing public in order to survive potential elimination.
-Through telephone and SMS voting, viewers vote for the duo they think should remain in the competition.
-Judges' scores are combined with the viewer votes when determining which duo is eliminated.
+The show pairs celebrities with professional ballroom dancers who each week compete against each other in a dance-off to impress a panel of judges and ultimately the audience in order to survive weekly elimination.

 History

 2004–2015: Seven's original iteration

 The show debuted in a short run from October to November 2004, then returned the following February.

 The show was a ratings success averaging around 2 million viewers a week nationally during its peak which places the series at number 1 of the entire day.

 The logo used for the first seven series of Dancing with the Stars is similar to the logo used by Strictly Come Dancing.
-The logo used for the eighth series and beyond is similar to that used by the US version of Dancing with the Stars.
+The logo used for the eighth series and beyond is similar to that used by the American version of Dancing with the Stars.

-The program ended after 15 seasons when the Seven Network announced in October 2016 it would not renew the program, despite previously suggesting a sixteenth season would air in 2017.
+In October 2016, it was announced the program had been cancelled after 15 seasons by the Seven Network, despite previously suggesting a sixteenth season would air in 2017.

 2019–2020: 10's iteration

 In September 2018, Network 10 announced the series would be revived and hosted by television presenters and former contestants Grant Denyer and Amanda Keller.
 The revival premiered on 18 February 2019.
 In October 2019, the series was renewed for a seventeenth season, which premiered on 9 February 2020.

-In October 2020, Network 10 announced the revived series would not return in 2021.
+In October 2020, Network 10 announced the revived series was cancelled.

-2021: Seven's second iteration
+2021–present: Seven's second iteration

-In December 2020, Seven announced they have re-gained the rights to the series, and will be bringing the show back with an All-Stars edition in 2021.
+In December 2020, Seven announced they had re-gained the rights to the series, and would produce a second revival series with an All-Stars edition in 2021.
+Unlike previous iterations, these seasons were pre-recorded, with voting from the studio audience replacing the televoting used in previous iterations.

 The series was filmed at the ICC in Sydney during March 2021.
 The season premiered on 11 April 2021.
-In March 2023, the series was renewed for a 20th season which is scheduled to air in Q2 of 2023, the season will not be an all-stars.
+In March 2023, the series was renewed for a 20th season which premiered on 18 June 2023, the season all-stars and featured all first time contestants.
+In October 2023, the series was renewed for a 21st season, it was also announced that Daryl Somers would be leaving the show, and he was replaced by veterinarian Chris Brown, with Kruger returning to her hosting position to co-host alongside Brown.